-RIAIMH's Community Conversation Series (CCS) is a 6-session (monthly) series that is organized around a broad theme to showcase IMH-relevant research, clinical practice, and/or policy work in RI.
+RIAIMH's Community Conversation Series (CCS) is a 6-session annual series that is organized around a broad theme to showcase IMH-relevant research, clinical practice, and/or policy work in RI.
 Our goal is to offer professional development opportunities that serve to enhance knowledge of (and are aligned with) the RI Infant Mental Health Competencies and IECMH-Endorsement®.

 Participants are encouraged to attend the full series to experience the arc of conversation about the topic, deepen connections with others in the RI infant/family workforce community, and broaden awareness of the range of innovative leaders in RI.
 But it is not required that you attend all sessions of the series.